Ellen Simonetti: Blog and dismissal

 Simonetti began her "Queen of Sky: Diary of a Dysfunctional Flight Attendant" blog in September 2003 as a form of therapy after the loss of her mother to cancer.
 In addition to describing events of her life, Simonetti also described travel abroad, mainly Europe and South America, while working for Delta Air Lines.
 Simonetti adopted the pen name "Queen of Sky" for her blog.
 With practical information on worldwide travel described in a quirky, irreverent tone, the blog developed a considerable following.

 In late 2004, Simonetti was suspended and then fired after Delta Air Lines objected to Ellen posing for photographs on a company airplane and commentary on her blog.
 Simonetti subsequently renamed her blog "Diary of a Fired Flight Attendant."
-Although Simonetti never mentioned Delta Airlines by name, the photos of her in uniform and the cabin clearly indicated the airline that she worked for.
+Although Simonetti never mentioned Delta Air Lines by name, the photos of her in uniform and the cabin clearly indicated the airline that she worked for.
 In addition, some of the photos on her blog were deemed "inappropriate", including one photo where she was stretched across seat headrests with her skirt "somewhat hiked", and another where her Delta uniform blouse was partly unbuttoned to reveal a glimpse of her bra.